 Are you picking a school for your children?
 Check out our school district home search page, where you can search for homes by school district, high school, middle school, and elementary school.

 We all know that test scores alone do not reflect how good a school district is.
 However, matrices like graduation rate, spending per pupil, average SAT scores, Regents exam scores, etc are all data that allow you to easily compare different schools.

-Since we know how important school district is as a determining factor on your home buying purchase, we have compiled the data of all the school districts in Westchester and the Hudson Valley , including Westchester, Rockland, Putnam, Dutchess, Orange, and Ulster Counties.
-The data we have gathered from the New York State Education Department include the average spending per pupil, average class size, teacher qualifications, and more.
+Since we know how important school district is as a determining factor on your home buying purchase, we have gathered data from the New York State Education Department include the average spending per pupil, average class size, teacher qualifications, and more.

 9 schools in Westchester have a 4-year graduation rate higher than 99% during the 2012-13 school year.
 The 9 schools are the following:

 The highest 4-year graduation rate in each county in the Hudson Valley

 The average for New York State in 2012-13 was 1370.
 15 high schools in Westchester NY have an average of higher than 1700.
 The highest average for each county is:

 "College ready" means a student received a Regents diploma, and scored at least a 75 on the English Language Arts Regents, and at least an 80 on the Math Regents.
 The highest "Ready for College Rate" for each county was: